 John A. Kinch, PhD

-John A. Kinch directs the strategic and daily operations of Michigan Energy Options, emphasizing innovative and collaborative projects between the public and private sectors.
+Since 2010, John A. Kinch has directed Michigan Energy Options, emphasizing innovative and collaborative projects between the public and private sectors.
 Under John, MEO’s community-based work has expanded across the state and its revenue has diversified.
 John has been in the nonprofit sector for three decades, including working in international conservation and in Michigan universities.
 On sunny days at MEO’s East Lansing Office, John enjoys going into the basement to listen to the inverter for our rooftop solar system whirring away, making renewable power.

 More about John at LinkedIn.